steviecurrie/PoloBot/readme.md

 Removed the need for matplotlib - it was annoying me - created my own candlestick graph routines.
 Added SMA, EMA, MACD and RSI to charts.

-Next step, saving/loading configuration, including Polo API key & secret which will then allow balances, buying and selling.
+added input and saving of API key & secret - currently saved as plain text in the charts folder - needs work. added buy & sell, functionality.

+Next step, strategies and backtesting